-capacity.
-We then estimate equations (1) and (2) to illustrate the impact of controlling for the level of debt capacity and for the square of the financing deficit.
+Table 1 presents the results of our tests using the simulated data.
+We estimate equations (1) and (2) to illustrate how our augmented version of the Shyam-Sunder and Myers test discriminates among the alternative hypotheses for financing behavior.
 Panel A presents the results for the firms assumed to be following the pecking order.
-The first and third columns present the estimates for the original Shyam-Sunder and Myers test (equation (1)).
+We first examine the performance of the original Shyam-Sunder and Myers test (equation (1)).
+The first and third columns in the table present the results.
 Two features are worth noting.
-First, the model fits much better for the set of firms with high levels of debt capacity.
-For this set of firms, the R-squared of the regression is 0.82 and the slope coefficient on the financing deficit is 0.772.
-The results of the simulation closely match the findings of Shyam-Sunder and Myers (1999).
-Second, also as predicted, for the firms with a tight debt capacity constraint this model fits much worse.
-The R-squared is 0.34 and the slope coefficient is only 0.316.
-This result closely matches the findings for small firms presented in Frank and Goyal.
+First, despite the fact that the data for both sets of firms was generated by pecking order behavior, the model fits much better for those firms with high levels of debt capacity.
+For this set of firms, the R-squared of the simulation closely match the findings of Shyam-Sunder and Myers (1999).
+Second, also as predicted, for the firms with a tight debt capacity constraint the model in equation (1) fits much worse.
+The R-squared is 34% and the slope coefficient is only 0.32.
+This result closely matches the findings for small firms presented in Frank and Goyal (2003).